 How to Format Power BI Table report with an example?.
 The Power BI Format Table includes changing the table Grid Colors, Row Colors, Column formatting, row formatting, Table Title text, and background color, etc.

 To demonstrate these Power BI table formatting options, we are going to use the Table that we created earlier.
-Please refer to Create a Table in Power BI article to understand the steps involved in creating a table.
+Please refer to Create a Table in Power BI article to understand the steps involved in creating a Power BI table.

 How to Format Power BI Table